pupsicola/Pupsi-BRC-Shader/README.md

 - glow masking and cycling
 - flipbook textures and masking

+### Instructions for use:
+Simply download and drop the shader file into the project folder of your choice and select "Pupsi BRC Shader" from the shader selection dropdown for the material you're using.

+### Important note:
 Partial transparencies are not supported at the moment and alpha clipping is based on the alpha of the base texture of a given material.

 Feel free to submit suggestions for new features.